kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image068A.png)

-Returning to the orchestration, the mapping component "writeInputAsHDLFormat" now appears blue, showing that it is configured.
+Returning to the orchestration, the mapping component to "writeInputAsHDLFormat" now appears blue, showing that it is configured.

 ![](images/300/RC_image070.png)

-Next, we will edit the second mapping: "ICSHCM Add Talent Profile_UserXX".
+Next, we will edit the second mapping, i.e., the one to "ftpSendZippedHDLFile".
 Click on the corresponding pen icon, as before.

 (INSERT SCREENSHOT)